ewingjm/development-hub/README.md

 # Development Hub ![logo](./docs/images/logo.svg)

-The Development Hub provides an enhanced development workflow for teams building Power Apps.
-Enables continuous integration by allowing developers to submit their changes for review and automated merging to source control.
+The Development Hub is a model-driven app that provides an enhanced development workflow for teams building Power Apps.
+It enables continuous integration by providing the ability to submit changes for review and automatically merge them to source control.

 For more context, read [this](https://medium.com/capgemini-microsoft-team/continuous-integration-for-power-apps-the-development-hub-7f1b4320ecfd?source=friends_link&sk=c5034f278e70bfd9aa2dce502dd490d9) introductory blog post.